ammolytics/experiments/README.md

-# experiments
+# Ammolytics Experiments

-Documentation and datasets for conducted ballistic experiments.
+Documentation, datasets, and other information for conducted experiments.